linminhtoo/finance-rag-assistant/notes.md

     - can even highlight uncertain statements / claims in red as a UI feature
     - later on in the app, we should store these along with text, with some proper traceable metadata

+- try with tools
+    - gpt-oss:20b has been finetuned for tool use
+    - how about MCP?
+    - for our use-case, we may want tools such as fetching financial data?
+        - web-search for financial news, etc?
+        - reddit API for reddit DD sharing posts?
+        - could even have discord API hmm

+-

 # choice of LLM
 looked at https://lmarena.ai/leaderboard/text